Day 2: Information Gathering & Scanning

 - Basic Enumeration:

-Enumerates subdomains foramass enum -d example.com
+Enumerates subdomains foramass enum -d example.comexample.com. - Passive Enumeration:

-Uses OSINT without active scanning.amass enum -passive -d example.com
+Uses OSINT without active scanning.amass enum -passive -d example.com - Output to File:

-amass enum -d example.com -o amass_results.txt
+amass enum -d example.com -o amass_results.txt - Brute-Force:

 amass enum -brute -d example.com -w /usr/share/wordlists/subdomains-top1million-5000.txt

-Task: Use Amass to perform passive and brute-force subdomain enumeration on example.com
+Task: Use Amass to perform passive and brute-force subdomain enumeration on example.com and compare results with Sublist3r.

 Outcome: You can enumerate subdomains to expand the attack surface of a target.